tunckasik/azure.md/README.md

 [GitHub repositories](https://www.github.com/tunckasik).

 ## Contact Me
-Feel free to connect with me on LinkedIn to learn more about my Terraform and cloud engineering experiences or to collaborate on future projects
+Feel free to connect with me on LinkedIn to learn more about my cloud engineering experiences or to collaborate on future projects